slsa-framework/slsa-proposals/0005/README.md

     2. Auditor's website
     3. A URI that resolves to the auditor's auditing procedure.

-The community will review the PR and merge it once it has been approved by a at least two maintainers.
+The community will review the PR and merge it once it has been approved by at least two maintainers.
 It is not yet clear what, if any, criteria will be used to evaluate auditors.